MEET OUR FOUNDER

 — Thea Lopez

 Service runs deep in my family.
-My grandfather, William “Hicks” Anderson, was a leading community activist in the 1970s whose legacy of advocacy continues through my father a social worker, turned State Representative and former City Council member.
-From them, I learned that true leadership is about showing up, standing up, and serving others.
+My grandfather, William “Hicks” Anderson, was a leading community activist in the 1970s, and his legacy continues through my father, a social worker who later served as a State Representative and City Council member.
+From them, I learned that leadership is rooted in showing up, standing up, and serving others.

-Through experience, education, and opportunity, we help girls not just survive Blackgirlhood, but thrive in it — building protective factors, resilience, and purpose along the way.
+Through experience, education, and opportunity, we help girls not just survive Black girlhood — but thrive in it — building confidence, protective factors, and a sense of purpose that carries into their futures.

 Community & Civic Leadership